Aventon Abound SR Review: A Smart, Affordable Shorttail Cargo eBike with Room for Improvement

 Aventon Control Unit (ACU)

 There is a black box you’ll find right above the kickstand.
 This is the “ACU” and brains of the smart tech.
 Without a subscription, you can electronically lock the motor and engage the mechanical locking kickstand.
-Once you sign up for their IOT, with a free 12 month subscription*, you now have 4G connection with remote locking, tracking, Geofencing, and more.
+Once you sign up for their IOT, with a free 12-month subscription*, you now have a 4G connection with remote locking, tracking, Geofencing, and more.
 The 4G didn’t work very well in my cell service wasteland of forest, but did finally connect when I traveled towards the dense city area.
 I note this because I couldn’t sign up at my house since the bike doesn’t connect to my phone’s wifi, and I would never know if someone stole the bike out of my garage since the 4G doesn’t work there.

 aventon IoT Service